How to clean heat pump

 HVAC

-The answer to 'how to clean heat pump' is to regularly clean the outdoor unit of your heat pump to maintain its efficiency and extend its lifespan.
-This involves clearing away any debris or vegetation around the unit, cleaning the coils, and checking the refrigerant levels.
+The answer to 'how to clean heat pump' is to regularly clean and maintain the outdoor unit to ensure efficient and reliable operation.
+This involves clearing debris, cleaning the coils, and checking for any damage or issues.

 Sources